cdkovacs/setup-python-artifactory/test/README.md

 5. Outputs (`python-version`, `python-path`, `cache-hit`) are correct.
 6. A second invocation hits the tool cache (`cache-hit=true`).

-The test does **not** exercise a real CPython build — that would require either internet egress or shipping a multi-GB fixture in this repo.
+The test does **not** exercise a real CPython build, which would require either internet egress or shipping a multi-GB fixture in this repo.
 To do a true end-to-end against a real Python release, see "Real Python release" below.